sv720/Compilers_project/Timeline.md

 - allocating temporary registers for operations and emtying them after use
 - implemented while, if and for loops for generating mips

-TODO: "Unable to empty registers" - for_in_for testcase (parsing error)
-        - in general take a look at for, NOT WORKING (anf while loops, tho they work)
+### 21 Mar 2022:
+- Implementing storage of out of function pc values ($31) on stack to avoid loosing track when multiple function calls are present.
+- Managing calls to internally and exteranly compiled/defined functions.

+### 22 Mar 2022:
+- implemented separate functions variable_map, to differentiate between each instance(looping) through the functions (for recursive calls) and differentiate the global wariable_map with the local ones (also for separating variables in scopes)

-        - logical and and or seems to be broken
+TODO:  - logical and and or seems to be broken